 People used to communicate news and attempt to explain natural events such as lightning, rain, and even the seasons.
 We're still doing it decades later.
 Whether you're telling the latest news to a close friend or your boss about how the presentation went, you're definitely going to be telling a story.

-Incorporating stories also makes your presentation 100 times more memorable to your audience.
+Incorporating stories also makes your business presentation 100 times more memorable to your audience.
 This is critical because important decision-makers will only examine proposals that have made an indelible impression on them.

 8. Let your stories lead